DefinitionRate of newly reported cases of tuberculosis per 100,000 population.

 '''HP2020 Objective IID-32:''' Increase the proportion of culture-confirmed TB patients with a positive nucleic acid amplification test (NAAT) result reported within 2 days of specimen collection [[br]]

 '''HP2020 Objective IID-33:''' Increase the proportion of adults with TB who have been tested for HIV [[br]]

 '''U.S. Target:''' 80.6 percent

-How Are We Doing?In 2017, 29 cases of TB were reported in Utah.
-For the five-year period from 2013 to 2017, Utah had an average of 30 cases of TB reported per year.
+How Are We Doing?In 2018, 18 cases of TB were reported in Utah, the lowest count ever reported.
+For the five-year period from 2014 to 2018, Utah had an average of 27 cases of TB reported per year.

 What Is Being Done?The Prevention, Treatment and Care Program at the Utah Department of Health is charged with reducing the incidence of TB disease through timely reporting and treatment.
 The Program also provides screening and preventive therapy for those with TB infection.
 There are 13 local health departments throughout Utah that are the front line of TB case management for the state.
 Their responsibilities include:

 * diagnosis of TB infection and active TB disease